karx/ethopedia/_projects/muscicalmushroom.md

 ---

 # Musical Mushroom farm
-Has BUD switches, that plays tune whenever a big mushroom grows.
+Has BUD switches, that plays tune whenever a big mushroom grows, and also lights up!